telerik/kendo-react/docs/knowledge-base/map-add-shape-titles.md

 The following example demonstrates how to add title text for Map shapes that are loaded from GeoJSON.

 {% meta height:700 %}
+{% embed_file map/add-shape-titles/app.jsx preview %}
-{% embed_file map/add-shape-titles/main.jsx preview %}
+{% embed_file map/add-shape-titles/main.jsx %}
 {% endmeta %}